 Wag University offers a wide range of classes to fit your needs, from basic manners to tricks and Canine Good Citizen certification and more!
-Lead by our Animal Behaviorist, Diann Andress CPDT-KA, DN-DTC, CTDI, our seven-week courses are offered to you at only $95.00 ($85.00 if the dog you are registering was adopted from the Humane Society of Polk County or Polk County Animal Control).
+Lead by our Animal Behaviorist, Diann Andress CPDT-KA, DN-DTC, CTDI, our seven-week courses are offered to you at only $95.00 ($85.00 if the dog you are registering was adopted from the Humane Society of Polk County).
 Classes run on a seven-week cycle; each is limited to eight participants per session.
-Dogs must be current on vaccinations (including dog influenza).
+Dogs must be current on vaccinations.
 Dogs should also be friendly toward other dogs and people.

 Basic Good Dog Manners